kayua/SynDataGen/README.md

 ## 📖 Video <a name="Video"></a>
 The following link showcases a video of a demonstration of the tool: https://drive.google.com/file/d/1sbPZ1x5Np6zolhFvCBWoMzqNqrthlUe3/view?usp=sharing

-if that doesn't work we have a backup on
+if that doesn't work we have a backup on: https://youtu.be/t-AZtsLJUlQ

 ---